Initialize EtherCAT main device node with data in the EtherCAT Network Information (ENI) file

 8 Operational — The network is in full operation.
 The supervisor sends input data to the terminal device.
 The terminal device responds with output data.

-No DC Error for master shift controller:
+No DC Error for main device shift controller:

 0indicates successful clock distribution.
 The